Skip to main content

 2. Start With "Evals," Not Enthusiasm

-Action item: Pick your top 3 use cases and create evaluation frameworks this week.
+Action item: Pick your top 3 AI use cases and create evaluation frameworks this week.
 No model work until the evals are ready.

 3. Integrate AI Into the Product Flow